roq-trading/roq-cpp-json-publisher-template/README.md

-A template project to help you get started with building a JSON bridge using Roq's C++ API.
+A template project to help you get started with building a JSON publisher using Roq's C++ API.

 The project includes

-* Bare-minimum implementation of a JSON bridge
+* Bare-minimum implementation of a JSON publisher

 * Test target